chapter three

 • Streamlit’s workhorse input widgets

-In my beginning days as a software engineer, I was often surprised by how much time I spent on activities other than writing code.
-I'd spend multiple days, or even weeks, simply understanding the problem I was trying to solve, and even more time on design, all before typing a single line of code.
+In my early days as a software engineer, I was often surprised by how much time I spent on activities other than writing code.
+I’d spend multiple days, or even weeks, simply understanding the problem I was trying to solve, and even more time on design, all before typing a single line of code.

 3.1 Concept to code: A six-step process